tacaly/Tacay-license/README.md

       granted to You under this License for that Work shall terminate as of the date such litigation is filed.

-   4. Redistribution.
+   4. Distribution.
 You may NOT reproduce, you may distribute copies of the Work or Derivative Works thereof in any medium, with or without modifications, and in Source or Object form, provided that You meet the following conditions: